Click to play music.

 As mentioned earlier, Mr. Drake worked for the Illinois Central Railroad in Central City at the "Roundhouse" Yards.
 The "Roundhouse" was an unique place for just about any young teenager and Bobby and I were no exception.
 Owen Drake and his wife would go to Central City most every Saturday.
 Was not that the norm back then?
 Mrs. Drake or "Dixie" would drive and sometimes, she would let Bobby and me, along with Mr. Drake, off at the Roundhouse.
 Sometimes a few workers would be working on Saturday, but for the most part this large building was mostly empty except for steam locomotives.
 There was this large building, called the "Roundhouse" that contained a large turntable where a train locomotive could enter from a main spur line and be switched to a "Shop Spur" which was a maintenance station.
 Imagine a very large, round building with locomotives, on separate switch rails, placed in a circle all around the outside rim of the building.
 In the center of the building was the turntable where a locomotive would enter the building from a main line, enter the turntable, stop, and then be switched to another rail spur where it would proceed to a maintenance station.
 Of course, after the locomotive was repaired it would back up to the turntable and be switched back to the mail line and then on to active service.
 This building and all of the locomotives would be a playground for Bobby and me for a period of time until Mr. Drake got his paycheck and socialized with any workers that were in the building.
 It was a dirty place as one can imagine, but it was a fun place with all of the big locomotives and the tools needed to work on them.
 Fun times.

 Oh me, I did not have much information on Sam Drake's Air Force life and seemed to have gotten off subject.
 Guess one reason that I got off subject was because of the admiration that Bobby and I had for Billy Sam.
 In those days, an active military person would come home on leave or a "pass" and they would be wearing their uniform.
 When they left the military base or camp, they had to be in uniform.
 Sam just looked so dignified in that uniform and he about convinced me and Bobby to join the Military Service as soon as we became eligible.
 Many times, when Sam would come home on leave, I would be at the Drake's home and Sam would entertain us and tell us stories, some of the military and of other experiences including his high school years.
 Guess the "Most Told" story in Sam Drake's repertoire would be one that happened at school on April the first, his senior year.
-It seems that the senior class was convinced to skip school by a person or persons.
-They decided to head out to Tucker's Farm for some reason and the principle caught wind of their location.
-Before the class could do much, the principle had caught them and convinced them to go back to school with or without their leader.
-It seems that Sam was given credit for being the leader and when he got back to school, he went directly to the principle's office to take his punishment.
+It seems that the senior class was cajoled into skipping school by a person or persons.
+They decided to head out to Tucker's Farm for some reason and the principal, J. W. Park, caught wind of their location.
+Before the class could do much, the Rockport High School principal had caught them and convinced them to go back to school with or without their leader.
+It seems that Sam was given credit for being the leader and when he got back to school, he went directly to the principal's office to take his punishment.
 Of course, there is more to the story, but just the written word would not do justice to the way that it is told by Sam Drake.

 I apologize for not having much information on Same Drake's military life.
 I am sure that he kept his First Sergeant and Captain entertained.
 If I can obtain more information, I will add it to this page.
 If reading this write up on Sam Drake and you have more information, please share with me.
 Thanks.